 How could I forget what the old Sobstad sails looked like with framed 16" x 11" prints of Duncan Hall’s two shots from the Millennium Round Kerrera Race on the final day of West Highland Week currently hanging in my living room?
 Serious UV degradation to the kite’s grey panels certainly influenced my choice of a white kite to replace it after it had to be mended several times that year and finally tore past redemption off Easdale!
 To complete the 2000 collection, a solitary shot from the Glencoe Regatta feeder by fellow GBC member Phil Slade offers a rare glimpse of the even older Hood main.

-Duncan Hall’s photos have been used by permission of Hall Marine Images.
+Duncan Hall’s photos have been used by permission of Hall Marine Images (web link now defunct).

 As far as I can remember, my entire collection of 1999 photos showing the boat under sail from someone else’s viewpoint consists of three evening shots from Glencoe by Iain Young, of which this is probably the best.
 Unfortunately, the original was quite dark and it’s probably been re-processed too often since it was scanned to look as good as it might!